{{ summaryHeading }}

 What should I do with an over-limit result?

-Lower the planned speed, line width, layer height, or flow multiplier, then check the updated Capacity used and the rounded speed cap before editing the slicer profile.
+Lower Planned print speed, Line width, Layer height, or Flow multiplier, then compare the updated Capacity used with the rounded speed cap.

 Does the calculation upload my printer settings?